Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Borel-Padé-Laplace integrator

 \subsection{Algorithm}

 Numerically, only a finite number of terms $u_k$ can be computed.
-The series is then represented by a $K$-th degree polynomial
+The series is then represented by the degree $K$ polynomial $\u(t)\simeq u^K(t)$

-The Borel transform is a $(K-1)$-th degree polynomial.
-Many techniques can be used as numerical prolongation.
-The one chosen here is Padé approximation \cite{brezinski79,brezinski94}.
-The algorithm will then be called Borel-Padé-Laplace integrator (BPL) in the sequel to emphasis the prolongation with Padé approximants.
-An usual Gauss-Laguerre quadrature permits to compute the Laplace transform \cite{stroud66}.
+that is the partial sum already been defined in (\ref{partial_sum}).
+The Borel transform of $u^K(t)$ is a degree $(K-1)$ polynomial.
+The prolongation is carried out via a Padé approximation \cite{brezinski79,brezinski94}.
+Other prolongation techniques exist but none of them has been used as part of a Borel-Laplace based time integrator, to the best of our knowledge.
+A usual Gauss-Laguerre quadrature permits to compute the Laplace transform \cite{stroud66}.
 In simulations, the semi-line $\ell$ is the positive real axis.

-The cut-off order $K$ can be assimilated as the order of the scheme.
-Note that one advantage of Borel-Laplace integrator is that, contrarily to many schemes such as BDF or Runge-Kutta, increasing the order is very simple.
-Raising $K$ is enough; the algorithm needs not to be modified, no coefficient has to be changed.
+Due to the realization of the prolongation via a Padé aprroximation, the algorithm is called Borel-Padé-Laplace (BPL).

-Of course, the solution $\mathcal S\u(t)$ obtained with BPL is good only up to some value $t_f$ of $t$.
-When this value is reached, the algorithm (computation of $u_k$'s and Borel summation) is restarted, using $\mathcal S\u(t_f)$ as initial condition at $t=t_f$.
-One way of appreciating the quality of the solution is to calculate the residue of the solution.
+The function $\mathcal Su^K(t)$ obtained with BPL provides an approximate solution to the equation as long as an accuracy criterion is met.
+When this is no longer the case, the algorithm (computation of $u_k$'s and Borel summation) is restarted using the last acceptable value $\mathcal Su^K(t_f)$ as initial condition.
+BPL is then a step-by-step method over time.
+One way of evaluating the accuracy of the approximate solution is to calculate the residue of the equation.
 This strategy is rather expensive but, as will be seen, is fast enough to compete with all the other numerical schemes under consideration.

-The Borel-Padé-Laplace algorithm can be summarized as follows, for a one-dimensional problem, with the residue as quality criteria: \begin{enumerate} \item Start with $t_0=0$, $u_0=u(t_0)$. \item Compute the first $K$ coefficients of the series:
+The Borel-Padé-Laplace algorithm can be summarized as follows, for a one-dimensional problem, with the residue as quality criteria: \begin{enumerate} \item Start with $t_0=0$ and $u_0=u(t_0)$. \item Compute the first $K$ coefficients of the series $\u$: